 So the question is in 5, 10 years time how much data will companies be generating and keeping themselves vs how much will come from respected people, who can draw data from many sources and give a more holistic view of what is happening in the environment.

 Effectively then, we could share this information and just like to rate your Uber driver, you can rate the polluters and use this social pressure to encourage companies to optimise their performance.

-Dr Brett Wells is Managing Director of AirQuality Ltd, a technology company combining precision measurement with IoT/big data technology to deliver quality assured, real-time environmental data.
-The company operates a variety of measurements networks: reference stations, remote systems, and dense, multi-tier systems in the Asia-Pacific Region.
-He was previously the CE of Aeroqual, commercialising new gas-sensitive semiconductor technology.
+Dr. Brett Wells is Managing Director of AirQuality Ltd, a technology company combining precision measurement with IoT/big data technology to deliver quality assured, real-time environmental data.
+The company operates a variety of measurement networks: reference stations, remote systems, and dense, multi-tier systems in the Asia-Pacific Region.
+He was previously the CE of Aeroqual, commercializing new gas-sensitive semiconductor technology.